 - 5 tbsp of honey

 - 1 tsp of cracked black pepper

 - 1 tsp celery seed or ajwain seed

 - olive oil

-- 1 tsp of salt and diced fresh coriander (optional, not called for in original recipe)
+- 1 tsp of diced fresh coriander (optional, not called for in original recipe)

 Step 1.
 Drain the beans from the water they were soaking in overnight and place them in a pot of fresh water.
 Boil the beans for 2 hours until they soften and begin to break open.

 Step 2.
 Boil the 6 eggs, cool them, peel them and reserve 6 hard-boiled yolks for the fabam mixture.